Detroit 2017: All-New U.S. Market Toyota Camry Officially LaunchedAuto News

 Also, the range of steering column adjustment has been increased from the current vehicle, while the hood, cowl, and dashboard height have all been lowered for enhanced outward visibility.

-Three new powertrains will be available on the new Camry – a new 3.5-liter V6 with direct-injection and an all-new 2.5-liter inline-4 gasoline engine, which comes paired to a new 8-speed automatic transmission.
+Three new powertrains will be available on the new Camry – a new 3.5-liter V6 with direct-injection and an all-new 2.5-liter inline-4 gasoline engine paired to a new 8-speed automatic transmission, and a 2.5-litre petrol-electric hybrid.

 Toyota claim the new generation engine focuses on higher torque, higher power and lower fuel consumption – achieved through rapid combustion due to higher tumble air flow, multi-hole direct injection, variable cooling and higher compression ratios.
 The new range of engines will deliver an overall thermal efficiency of 40 percent.

-The latest Toyota Hybrid System (THS II) will also be offered - engineered to work with the new 2.5-liter 4-cylinder, matched to a Continuously Variable Transmission (CVT) with six ‘simulated’ ratios featuring a new ‘Sport’ mode.
+The new 2.5-liter 4-cylinder hybrid engine is paired to a Continuously Variable Transmission (CVT) with six ‘simulated’ ratios featuring a new ‘Sport’ mode.
 To improve vehicle balance and lower the centre of gravity - the hybrid system’s battery pack has moved from the trunk to beneath the rear seat.

 The all-new Camry will feature the Toyota Safety Sense P (TSS-P) package which bundles active safety technologies such as Pre-Collision warning system (PCS w/PD), Active Cruise Control (DRCC), Lane Departure Warning with steering assistance (LDA w/SA) and automatic headlamps (AHB).